joyent/conch-api/docs/modules/Conch::DB::ResultSet::DeviceNic.md

 Suitable for embedding as a sub-query; post-processing will be required to extract the two columns into the desired format.

+## fields

+The list of fields associated with each network interface entry.

 # LICENSING

 Copyright Joyent, Inc.